Astra-API/slate/source/includes/intro.md

 ### What is it?

 Astra API is a unified API for crypto markets.
-It provides direct market access (DMA), which means that it gives you fine-grained read and write access to the underlying orderbook on many different trading venues, including centralized exchanges, DEXes, and OTC desks.
+The API provides direct market access (DMA), i.e. it gives you fine-grained read and write access to the underlying orderbook on many different trading venues - including centralized exchanges, DEXes, and OTC desks.

 Astra API takes care of data normalization, so you don't have to implement 10 different integrations for 10 different trading venues.
 Instead, you can just build one integration using Astra's unified data format, and use it for every trading venue.